victorbr2/Power-up-Manager/docs/index.md

 These are the basic power up's in any videogame, but power up's can be whatever the designer can think of.

-Now I'm retaking the coment I did on the previous point, why can we change the definition of power up? or I think it could be changed?, well as I said the Devs or Designers, are tho ones that make the desitions about what power up's they are going to deploy into their videogame, this makes that at any time a power up could change and not be an strictly object that appears on the videogame "world", a power up can be off the videogame and only the player knows about it's existence.
+Now I'm retaking the comment I did on the previous point, why can we change the definition of power up? or I think it could be changed?, well, as I said the Devs or Designers, are the ones that make the decisions about what power up's they are going to deploy into their videogame, this makes that at any time a power up could change and not be a strictly object that appears on the videogame "world", a power up can be off the videogame and only the player knows about its existence.
 League of Legends has this type of implementation, I've commented, their power up manager bases on summoners spells, there are no in game objects that give your character a boost, only the player knows how and when to use them.

 For more info check the links at the bottom of the page.